hyyyhyhyhyhyhyhhhhy/The-Research-Paper-/research_paper.md

 One major debugging issue occurred during the early development of **The Perspective Evidence Lab**, when several models failed to generate any outputs at all.
 The system had to be debugged before meaningful testing could continue.

-This became the core wall of the project:
+This became the core wall, as well as the conclusion of the research of the project:

 > lightweight/free AI systems could imitate camera-angle vocabulary but struggled with genuine viewpoint consequences.